Beaghmore: Excavation

 The site was discovered by George Barnett in the late 1930s during peat cutting when 1,269 stones were uncovered, and partially excavated in 1945–1949 when it was taken into state care.
 It was also excavated again in 1965.
 Hearths and deposits of flint tools were discovered and have been carbon dated to 2900-2600BC.
 Several of the stone rows run over the tumbled walls of field structures which also date from the Neolithic period.
 Excavation of one of the cairns revealed a polished porcellanite axe, which may have originated from the Tievebulliagh axe factory, some 70 miles away in County Antrim.
 The largest cairn featured a central pit containing an oak branch.

 Features

 There are seven low stone circles of different sizes, six of which are paired, twelve cairns and ten stone rows.
 The circles are between 10 and 20m in diameter, and are associated with earlier burial cairns and alignments of stone rows lead towards them.
 The stones are small with few more than 0.5m in height and the circles are distorted, suggesting they are related to kerbs surrounding some megalithic tombs.
 A typical feature of the stone rows is a high and low arrangement where short rows of tall stones run beside much longer rows of small stones.
 The stone rows radiate from the circles in a roughly north-east direction.

+Function

 Excavation has revealed that the site overlays a Neolithic cultivation site, and it is thought that the stones may have been erected in response to deteriorating soil fertility and the encroachment of peat.

-Function
+Another theory states that Beaghmore was a large ceremonial site and was constructed between 1500 and 800 BC.